NicolasFlamel1/MWC-Validation-Node/README.md

 	// Wait for node to stop running node.getThread().join();

 	// The node has stopped running, however it remains connected to any existing peers.
 Additional node functions that are allowed in this thread now are node.getPeers() and node.disconnect().
-All other node functions must happen in the callback functions
+All other node functions must happen in the callback functions.
+The only peer functions that can be called in this thread are peer.stop(), peer.getThread(), and calling a peer's destructor.

 	// Disconnect from node's peers and wait for the operation to complete node.disconnect();

-	// At this point the node's state won't change and the node can't be started again.
+	// At this point the node's state won't change, it's disconnected from all peers, and it can't be started again.
 All node functions are allowed in this thread now.
 The node's state can be saved with node.save("state_file")

 	// Return success
 	return EXIT_SUCCESS;
 }
 ```
-All node functions throw an runtime exception if they fail.
+All node functions throw a runtime exception if they fail.
 All callback functions may be running in a separate thread so make sure any variables access in them are thread safe.
 Don't call a node's destructor, node.broadcastTransaction(), or node.broadcastBlock() inside the callback functions.

+The following flags can be defined before `#include "./mwc_validation_node.h"` to enable or change certain features:
+* `#define DISABLE_SIGNAL_HANDLER`: Don't use builtin signal handler for SIGINT that stops the node.
+* `#define ENABLE_FLOONET`: Uses floonet instead of mainnet.
+* `#define ENABLE_TOR`: Uses the Tor SOCKS5 proxy listening at localhost:9050 for all peer communication.
+This address can be changed by providing an address and port to the node's constructor.
+* `#define ENABLE_MEMPOOL`: Enables keeping track of transactions in the node's mempool.
+Mempool related node callback functions and node.getNextBlock() can be used with this enabled.
+* `#define PRUNE_HEADERS`: Removes headers after they are no longer needed to verify the blockchain.
+* `#define PRUNE_KERNELS`: Removes kernels after they are no longer needed to verify the blockchain.
+* `#define PRUNE_RANGEPROOFS`: Removes rangeproofs after they are no longer needed to verify the blockchain.